Air Fryer Hard-Boiled Eggs | Easy Peel!

 • Large Bowl

 1. Place the eggs on the wire rack that came with your air fryer.
-If you do not have a rack, no worries, just place them in the bottom of the air fryer
+If you do not have a rack, simply place them in the bottom of the air fryer, making sure not to overcrowd.

-3. Once the eggs are finished cooking, remove them from the wire basket and transfer them to an ice bath to stop the cooking process.
+4. Once the eggs are finished cooking, remove them from the wire basket and transfer them to the large bowl/ice bath for 4-5 minutes to stop the cooking process.

 An close up photo of peeled and sliced hard-boiled eggs made in the air fryer

-Ice bath: Place the air fryer hard boiled eggs in an ice bath once they have finished cooking.
+• Ice bath: Place the air fried eggs in an ice bath once they have finished cooking.
 This makes peeling them so much easier.

-Meal Prep: Make a big batch on Sunday, and store them in an air-tight container for an easy grab-and-go breakfast or snack option.
+• Weekly Meal Prep: Make a big batch of air fryer eggs on Sunday and store them in an airtight container for an easy grab-and-go breakfast or snack option.

 You can store boiled eggs either peeled or unpeeled.
-Either method will last about one week in the fridge.
+Both methods will last about one week in the fridge.

 Everything But the Bagel Seasoning on top of boiled air fryer eggs

-Is it better to peel hard boiled eggs when they are hot or cold?
+Is it better to peel air fryer hard boiled eggs when they are hot or cold?

 First, you want to stop the eggs from cooking any longer, so it is best to take them from the air fryer and soak the cooked eggs in an ice bath for about 5-10 minutes.
 After that, they should be cool to touch and peel very easily!